JimSeker/AudioVideo/legacy/README.md

 <b>VideoCapture4</b> unknown

+`PicCapture` shows how to write code to take a picture with either camera and camera2 apis.  as it set to API 26, most of the camera1 has stoppped working correctly.

 `PicCapture3` shows examples of how to take a picture with the intent.  older code and kind of a mess too.